-WHO is non-partisan, sectarian and non-discriminatory in its views on homeschooling and participation in its activities.
-Washington State law recognizes the desire of some parents and families to seek home education for their children.
-OSPI provides technical assistance to school districts that work with parents seeking to exercise this educational right.
+The Washington Homeschooling Organization (WHO) is a not-for-profit, statewide membership organization with a mission to serve the diverse interests of homeschoolers in the state.
+WHO is non-partisan, non-sectarian, and non-discriminatory in its views on homeschooling and participation in its activities.
+Washington State law recognizes the desire of some parents and families to seek home education for their children, and the Office of Superintendent of Public Instruction (OSPI) provides technical assistance to school districts that work with parents who wish to exercise this educational right.
 Yes, parents can homeschool their adopted children.

 In the US, homeschoolers are entitled to related services in states where homeschools are considered private schools, but in other states, they are not.
 The Washington Homeschooling Organization is committed to ensuring that parents interested in homeschooling get accurate and up-to-date information about homeschooling law, local support, resources and services.
-THA is one of the oldest homeschooling support groups in the Everett, Washington area and surrounding communities.
-Homeschooling is regulated at the state level and changes can be made to the relevant statutes at any time.
+In 1982, Neil and Mary Craig began homeschooling their five children and discipled them into adulthood.
+The North Kitsap Homeschooling Community (NKHC) is a secular (non-religious) homeschooling community in Kitsap County, Washington.

 Tim Roth and his wife, Ruth, began their homeschooling journey in 1987 and are the grateful parents of seven sons and two daughters, ranging from high school age to married adults.
 THA is one of the oldest homeschooling support groups in the Everett, Washington area and surrounding communities.
 Home page of the local home school Longview, Kelso, Castle Rock, Kalama, Woodland, La Center, Vancouver, Yacolt, Amboy.
 HSLDA is the leader of the trust movement that makes homeschooling possible by caring for member families and protecting and securing the future of homeschooling.